tkhdse/tkhdse/README.md

 ## Hi there 👋 I'm Tanish!

-💡 Software Engineer

 Welcome to my GitHub page!
+I'm pursuing my MCS degree at UIUC and was previously at Salesforce, Yahoo, and my startup, Nigthshift.
 I'm a passionate engineer focused on building robust, high-performance systems from the metal up through the cloud.
 My interests lie at the intersection of extreme scalability, low-latency machine learning, and foundational systems engineering.

 ### 🔥 Core Expertise & Interests
 I enjoy building systems that demand exceptional speed and resilience: